-I’m also going to bring back some recipe posts.
+I’ll also include some recipe posts.
 Many of those continue to be some of my most popular posts over time.

 Every week I share a blog tip on the Tuesday Turn About Link Party.
 Since they have been so popular, I’ll include some specific posts featuring blog tips that I know will be beneficial to my blogger readers.

-If you have some projects that you would like be to explore, please let me know in the comments.
+If you have some projects and topics that you would like me to explore, please let me know in the comments.

-I’ve learned in the past year how important keyword research is to the blogging process.
+I’ve learned in the past couple of years how important keyword research is in the blogging process.
 Every single post idea should begin with it.

-Using keyword research takes some extra time, but, according to the experts, it’s a must.
-Using both Google and Pinterest, as well as some new tools, I’ll be putting in the extra time in this focus area.
+Using keyword research takes some extra time, But, according to the experts, it’s a must.
+Using both Google and Pinterest, as well as some new tools, I’ll continue to put in the extra time in this focus area.

 - I used a paid keyword search resource for several months but decided I could use my resources better elsewhere.
-For now, I’m using Ubersuggest from Neil Patel.
+For now, I’m using Ubersuggest from Neil Patel and Keywords Everywhere.